aaronKilpatrick/javascript-projects/README.md

 * Template Literals

 This project was pretty stock standard.
 I completed it within ten minutes but I just wasn't happy using a global variable as a counter.
 So I came back the next day after doing a little research and adjusted the counter to be a Self Invoked Function Expression so I can not muddle the global scope.

+## Project 012 - Mobile Menu
+**Javascript Used:**
+* Control Structures
+* DOM Manipulation
+* Event Listeners
+* IIFE (Counter)

+Just a quick mobile menu to get me on the way.
+This did not take very along at all.
+I have created a couple handfuls of mobile menus, but usely with JQuery so it was nice to try it out with Vanilla Javascript.